-Begoña García Lorenzo, José Antonio Acosta Pulido, Ismael García Bernete, Evencio Mediavilla Gradolph, Ignacio del Moral Castro, Ana Monreal Ibero
+Begoña García Lorenzo, José Antonio Acosta Pulido, Ismael García Bernete, Evencio Mediavilla Gradolp, Ignacio del Moral Castro, Ana Monreal Ibero, Héctor Vives Arias

-A. Alonso Herrero (IFCA, Spain); C. Tadhunter (Univ.
+A. Alonso Herrero (Instituto de Física de Cantabria, IFCA); C. Tadhunter (Univ.
 Sheffield); C. Packham (Univ.
-Texas at San Antonio); R. López (IEEC, UB, Spain); L. Marina Cairós (Freelance, Germany); S.F.
-Sánchez (UNAM); S. Arribas, M. Villar Martín, J. Piqueras (CAB-CSIC, Spain), J. Barrera Ballesteros (Johns Hopkins Krieger School of Arts and Sciences), Á. López Sánchez (Australian Astronomical Observatory), N. Thatte (Univ.
+Texas at San Antonio, UTSA); R. López (IEEC, Univ.
+Barcelona); L. Marina Cairós (Freelance, Germany); S.F.
+Sánchez (UNAM, México); S. Arribas(CAB-CSIC), M. Villar Martín (CAB-CSIC), J. Barrera Ballesteros (Johns Hopkins Krieger School of Arts and Sciences), Á. López Sánchez (Australian Astronomical Observatory), J. Piqueras (CAB-CSIC, Spain), N. Thatte (Univ.
 Oxford), E. López Rodríguez (SOFIA/NASA), P. Bessiere (Universidad Católica de Chile), M. Ward and H. Landt (Durham University), N. Levenson (Space Telescope), O. González Martín (CRyA, UAM).

-This project has two lines of fundamental development; on one hand, the application of 3D techniques, in particular of integral field spectroscopy, to the study of extended objects (activity in galaxies, star formation regions, etc.), as well as the participation in the development of new instruments and data analysis procedures related to 3D technique.
-On the other hand, the scientific exploitation of the GTC observations of active galaxies (AGN) obtained with the infrared instruments CanariCam and EMIR.
-The data are being used to characterize the dusty torus that obscures local AGN, as well as to study the extended emission of active galaxies.
-This extended mid-infrared emission can be produced by the AGN itself or by star formation in the host galaxy.
-Moreover, part of this project is devoted to get observing time with the JWST as part of the GATOS consortium, as well as to exploit on-going ALMA observations of nearby AGN.
+This project has two lines of fundamental development.
+First, the application of 3D techniques, in particular of integral field spectroscopy, to the study of extended objects (nuclear activity in galaxies, star formation regions, etc), as well as the participation in the development of new instruments and data analysis procedures related to 3D techniques.
+Second, the scientific exploitation of the GTC observations of active galaxies (AGN) obtained with the infrared instruments CanariCam and EMIR and with ALMA in the sub-mm regime.
+The data are being used to characterize the dusty torus that obscures local AGN and to study the extended emission of active galaxies.
+This extended emission can be produced by the AGN itself or by star formation in the host galaxy.
+Moreover, this project is devoted to get observing time with the JWST as part of the GATOS consortium, as well as to exploit on-going ALMA observations of nearby AGN.